-Pursuant to section 5(6) of the GST Act, where a school Board brings to charge as revenue amounts received from the Crown, such as operational grants for the supply of education services, that supply is deemed to be a supply for GST purposes.
-The amounts paid by the Crown are consideration, being a payment made in respect of the supply of services.

-The grant the Crown provides for the supply of education services in terms of the undertaking given to the Minister of Education may be taxed only once, but GST is chargeable on any separate supply the Board makes to parents: Case R34 (1994) 16 NZTC 6,190; Suzuki NZ Ltd v CIR (2001) 20 NZTC 17,096.

-In Suzuki the taxpayer had an obligation to repair defective vehicles under a warranty the taxpayer gave to its customers.
+- 31. Pursuant to s 5(6) of the GST Act, where a school Board brings to charge as revenue amounts received from the Crown, such as operational grants for the supply of education services, that supply is deemed to be a supply for GST purposes.
+The amounts paid by the Crown are consideration, being a payment made in respect of the supply of services. - 32.
+The grant the Crown provides for the supply of education services in terms of the undertaking given to the Minister of Education may be taxed only once, but GST is chargeable on any separate supply the Board makes to parents: Case R34 (1994) 16 NZTC 6,190; Suzuki NZ Ltd v CIR (2001) 20 NZTC 17,096 (CA). - 33.
+In Suzuki, the taxpayer had an obligation to repair defective vehicles under a warranty the taxpayer gave to its customers.
 In turn, the taxpayer had a warranty from its parent company (from which the taxpayer had purchased the vehicles) and had received payments from the parent company for carrying out the obligations of the parent company under the parent company's warranty.
 There were two separate supplies: the supply of repair services under the warranty to customers and the supply of repair services to satisfy the obligations of the parent company under its warranty.
-As two separate supplies were made, the Court of Appeal did not accept that the Commissioner had sought to impose tax on the same supply (at para 24).

-The Court of Appeal said (at para 23):
+As two separate supplies were made, the Court of Appeal did not accept that the Commissioner had sought to impose tax on the same supply (at [24]). - 34.
+The Court of Appeal said at [23]: